I HATE MY JOB.

 If you hate your job, that might be just the right motivation you need to get on your ideal path.
 If you think about it, you spend the prime of your life and each day on your job.
 Do you think what you do at work impacts you?
 Sure it does.
 It plays a significant role in how you feel about yourself, and the kind of person you become.

-Why waste your career doing something that you are fully engaged and committed to?
-Now maybe the best time to plan for your new future.
+Begin now to plan your new future.
 If you do this right, it can change your whole world and make it an exciting journey.

 Only 13% of employees are engaged in their jobs.
 That means that only one in eight workers feel they are making a positive contribution and are committed to their job and organization.
 Sixty-three percent of employees are not engaged in their jobs.
 In other words, they have “checked out.”
 They are not motivated.
 They do their jobs, but not with passion and energy.